szulcmaciej/repo2string/readme.md

 ### Release Process

-The release process is automated.
-When you bump the version in `pyproject.toml` and push to the `master` branch:
+The release process is fully automated through a chain of GitHub Actions:

+1. When you push to `master`, the CI workflow runs tests and linting
-1. A GitHub Action will detect the version change
-2. Create a new release with the version number
+2. If CI passes and the version in `pyproject.toml` was bumped:
+   - A new GitHub release is created automatically
+   - Release notes are generated from commit messages
-3. Generate release notes automatically
+3. When the release is published:
-4. Publish the package to PyPI
+   - The package is automatically built and published to PyPI

-No manual tagging or release creation is needed.
+   - Using trusted publishing for enhanced security

+No manual intervention is needed beyond pushing your changes with a version bump.

 ## License